instantsearchplus/shopify-hydrogen-2/README.md

 **Next Steps:**
 * Go to Fast Simon Dashboard -> Upsell & Cross-sell -> Advanced Configuration -> Turn the Look-a-like Visually Similar Recommendations switch on.
+* Make sure that Collections, Search Results Page, and Autocomplete are enabled in Fast Simon Dashboard.

 ## Installation
 **To install the package into your project, run:**